chrisjrn/docs_public/resume.md

 _Hobart, Australia & Mountain View, California, USA (Contract); October 2010-September 2012_

-* Contract Android, and Web Back-End development for clients in Australia and overseas; notably the Android client for Meebo (acquired by Google).
+* Contract Android, and Web Back-End development for clients in Australia and overseas; notably the Android client for Meebo IM (acquired by Google).
 * Conference workshop presentation, and mobile development training.